browserengineering/book/book/browsersandweb.md

 How hard indeed!
 After seven years in the trenches working on Chrome, I now know the answer to his question: building a browser is both easy and incredibly hard, both intentional and accidental, both planned and organic, both simple and unimaginably complex.
-Everywhere you look, you see the evolution and history of the web wrapped up in one codebase.
+And everywhere you look, you see the evolution and history of the web wrapped up in one codebase.

 As you’ll see in this book, it’s surprisingly easy to write a very simple